copmAI/copm/README.md

 cd AISOC25
 ```

-### 2. Start the Cheshire Cat AI Service
+### 2. Start the services

-Run the following command in the project directory to start the service using Docker Compose:
+Run the following command in the project directory to start the services using Docker Compose:

 ```bash
 docker compose up -d